DIY Fireworks: How to Make Your Own Sparklers at Home

 Materials needed include marshmallows, potassium nitrate, magnesium, and charcoal.

 If your inner nerd wants a sparkler that looks like it came out Harry Potter, this mixture is perfect.
-Although a Harry Potter-themed 4th of July isn't necessarily American, it's still awesome.
+Although a Harry Potter-themed Fourth of July isn't necessarily American, it's still awesome.
 You could always add strontium nitrate to make it red for an added patriotic touch.
 Just light 'em up the sparkler and LUMOS!
-Full instructions from About.

 Materials needed include dextrine, water, charcoal, potassium chlorate, some aluminum fines, flitter, or granules, thick wire, and a large dish to mix it all in.